-Leadership in HPC is critical to the success of many Federal agencies, as well as that of many commercial enterprises; all these players are concerned about what the future portends beyond the end of Moore's Law.
+Leadership in HPC is critical to the success of many federal agencies, as well as that of many commercial enterprises; all these players are concerned about what the future portends beyond the end of Moore's Law.
 Many are investing, or planning to do so, and there is an opportunity for DOE to coordinate its efforts with them, so as to maximize the benefit to all.
-Where serious sustained investments are being made, DOE need not duplicate them.
-For example, IARPA is investing in both specialized analog quantum systems (QEO) and the foundations of general purpose devices (LOGIQ).
-IARPA is also exploring superconducting logic as the basis for classical computing (C3).
-DARPA MTO is developing a new research initiative targeting an electronics resurgence, and at this early stage, DOE can perhaps influence directions that can have synergistic benefits with science applications.
-MTO is already investing in HPC related technologies such as hybrid analog and digital systems (ACCESS), design automation (CRAFT), IP reuse (CHIPS), integrated photonics (POEM), and energy efficiency (PERFECT).
+Where serious sustained investments are being made, DOE need not duplicate them but can instead leverage their synergies.
+IARPA is investing in both specialized analog quantum systems (QEO) and the foundations of general purpose devices (LOGIQ).
+A recent NSF Expeditions project, EPiQC, is focused on advancing algorithms, software, and physical machines for quantum computing.
+In general, quantum computing is receiving significant new attention, in part due to USA's National Quantum Initiative Act which became public law in December 2018.

+DARPA MTO kicked off the Electronics Resurgence Initiative (ERI) in 2018; many of the programs in this initiative are focused on embedded computing and data analytics, which are areas where there may be synergistic benefits with DOE's needs for advancing science applications and analysis of experimental data.
+MTO is also investing in HPC related technologies such as hybrid analog and digital systems (ACCESS), design automation (CRAFT), IP reuse (CHIPS), integrated photonics (POEM), and energy efficiency (PERFECT).
+IARPA is also exploring superconducting logic as a basis for classical computing (C3).
 And, of course, many commercial enterprises are investing in the development of special-purpose accelerators for deep learning and related AI algorithms and applications.
+Accelerating and advancing AI applications is also a major focus of the recent (February 2019) Executive Order on Maintaining American Leadership in Artificial Intelligence.